 Intimidating a Witness or Victim – California Penal Code 136.1

 A lot of these witness intimidation cases come during a domestic violence dispute.
-What ends up happening is the person that’s charged with domestic violence also gets charged with witness intimidation and ends up having to serve extra time in jail because of this.
+What ends up happening is the person charged with domestic violence also gets accused of witness intimidation and ends up having to serve extra time in jail because of this.
 Intimidating a witness is covered under California Penal Code 136.1.

-Obviously, the prosecutors don’t want individuals who commit domestic violence-related offenses threatening to do something bad to a potential witness in a case because that pretty much strikes at the fabric of the judicial system.
-So, they will punish somebody who is attempting to threaten, dissuade or intimidate a witness from testifying in a criminal case.
+The prosecutors don't want individuals who commit domestic violence-related offenses threatening to do something terrible to a potential witness in a case because that pretty much strikes at the fabric of the judicial system.
+So, they will punish somebody attempting to threaten, dissuade or intimidate a witness from testifying in a criminal case.

-This means they will give that person jail time and they will make that person pay a consequence for trying to prevent a witness from testifying in a criminal case and intimidating a witness — which is also known as dissuading a witness — can be of the alleged victim in the case and can also be of other witnesses in the case.
+This means they will give that person jail time.
+They will make that person pay a consequence for trying to prevent a witness from testifying in a criminal case, and intimidating a witness — which is also known as dissuading a witness — can be of the alleged victim in the case and can also be of other witnesses in the case.

-I’ve had cases in criminal court where people are arrested and charged during a hearing, like a preliminary hearing for example in criminal court, and they say something to a witness who is waiting out there to testify and another individual in the hallway or a detective will hear that and then that person will be arrested on the spot for saying something and a new charge will be added to their complaint.
+I've had cases in criminal court where people are arrested and charged during a preliminary hearing, for example, in criminal court.
+They say something to a witness waiting out there to testify, and another individual in the hallway or a detective will hear that.
+Then that person will be arrested on the spot for saying something, and a new charge will be added to their complaint.

 Closely Related to Criminal Threats

-This concept of intimidating a witness also runs very closely with a criminal threat’s case.
-Somebody threatens to kill somebody for example or threatens some sort of bodily harm on them or their family or somebody they know related to a criminal case, then in addition to intimidating a witness charge, that person would also be looking at a criminal threat’s charge.
+This concept of intimidating a witness also runs very closely with a criminal threat's case.
+Somebody threatens to kill somebody, for example, or threatens some sort of bodily harm on them or their family or somebody they know related to a criminal case.
+In addition to intimidating a witness charge, that person would also be looking at a criminal threat's charge.

-And as these charges mount up against somebody, obviously you can guess the prosecutors use this to try to get long jail sentences against the person and put a bunch of bad restrictions against that person related to their criminal case.
+And as these charges mount up against somebody, you can guess the prosecutors use this to get long jail sentences against the person and put many harmful restrictions against that person related to their criminal case.

-So, if you’ve got a witness intimidation case, maybe it shouldn’t be filed against you.
-Maybe it’s an over-blown charge and something can be done to mitigate it down to something less.
+So, if you've got a witness intimidation case, maybe it shouldn't be filed against you.
+Perhaps it's an overblown charge, and something can be done to mitigate it down to something less.

 Negotiating to Get Charges Reduced or Dismissed